Ethical Sponsorship

 Respect and Fairness at Allens

 We want everyone who works at Allens to have a fulfilling experience, characterised by respect, fairness and equal opportunity.
-We are saddened that some people across society and the legal profession do not always have that experience, and we are absolutely committed to making our workplace a safe and respectful environment for all our people.

-Our Respect and Fairness policy sets out our commitments and expectations for how we work together, and with our clients and stakeholders..
+Our Respect and Fairness policy sets out our commitments and expectations for how we work together, and with our clients and stakeholders.
 Providing a safe and supportive workplace is critical.
 We value the diversity of our workforce, respect the differences between individuals, and recognise that each person has individual talents and skills to bring to their role.

 We are a firm that listens, learns and strives to improve.
 When we become aware of misconduct, it is investigated swiftly and we work to ensure any action taken is appropriate and takes into account the wellbeing and wishes of the aggrieved person.
 We encourage our people to speak up if they experience or witness this behaviour.
 We have multiple escalation channels for anyone to raise a workplace concern, including via our externally-hosted platform 'Elker', which our people can use to share what’s on their mind, and get support, advice or action in a simple, confidential way.
 Our Employee Assistance Program can also help with strategies and advice on how to raise an issue.